sure15/SPDTST/README.md

-# SPDTST
-Localization for SpeedTest scripts
+# Localization for SpeedTest scripts